NoahPEP/acanfd-portentaH7/README.md

-## CANFD Library for Arduino Giga R1
+## CANFD Library for Arduino Giga R1 -- and Portenta H7 with only one channel (can1 on the breakoutbord)

 ### Compatibility with other ACAN libraries